Person sitting at laptop in low light, symbolising digital fatigue and reflection in the modern work environment.

 Why Rest No Longer Feels Restful

-Drawn from the Human Clarity Institute (HCI) Digital Life 2025 dataset (n = 1,003), this Insight explores why rest no longer restores energy — and how digital recovery now depends less on switching off and more on realigning with meaning.
+Drawn from the Human Clarity Institute (HCI) Digital Life 2025 dataset (n = 1,003), this insight examines why rest increasingly fails to restore energy in digitally saturated environments.

-In HCI’s Digital Life Survey, 70 % of participants said long periods online left them tired or drained, while only 13 % described ending sessions with clarity or renewal.
-Modern fatigue no longer comes from labour; it comes from unresolved activation — the mind stuck halfway between focus and rest, unable to switch off.
+In HCI’s Digital Life Survey, 70% of participants report that long periods online leave them tired or drained, while only 13% describe ending those sessions with a sense of clarity or renewal.

 The Recovery Deficit